raghav1701/-H_Hackovid/README.md

 Feature :
-1. Login And Signup By the user
+1. Login And Signup By the Organising Community
 2. User Dasboard
 3. Profile Update section
 4. Forgot Password facility and can re reset by a link send on mail-id